laravel/spark-next-docs/2.x/spark-stripe/upgrade.md

 [[toc]]

-## Upgrading to Spark-Stripe v2.0 From v1.x
+## Upgrading to Spark (Stripe) 2.0 From 1.x

-In addition to the upgrade guide below, please reference [the Cashier v13 upgrade guide ](https://github.com/laravel/cashier-stripe/blob/13.x/UPGRADE.md)as well.
+Spark (Stripe) 2.0 primarily provides an upgrade from Cashier 12.x to Cashier 13.x.
+As such, in addition to the upgrade guide below, please consult [the Cashier 13 upgrade guide](https://github.com/laravel/cashier-stripe/blob/13.x/UPGRADE.md).

 ### Minimum Versions